rizwan3d/ngx-custom-validators-16/README.md

 # Usage

-The paramater of each validator (if it has) can be accessible in the template with `reason`.
+The paramater of each validatiom error (if it has one) is accessible in the template with `reason`.
 ```html
 <input type="number" [(ngModel)]="model.field" name="field" #field="ngModel" [gt]="10">
 <!-- Will display : error message and must be greater than 10 -->